neccton-algo/.github/profile/README.md

 # Description and guideline on the NECCTON-algo organization
 ![neccton picture](https://github.com/neccton-algo/.github/blob/main/1500x500.jpeg)
-## What is the NECCTON-algo organization
+## What is the NECCTON-algo organization?
+The NECCTON-algo organization hosts the algorithms developed in the framework of the NECCTON project.

 ## Guideline for a repository in the organization